dudekluk/itflow-exploratory-testing/README.md

 - Click the "Create" button.
 - Observe the system's response.

-**Expected Result**: The system should display an error message indicating that only image files are allowed for user avatars.
+**Expected result**: The system should display an error message indicating that only image files are allowed for user avatars.
 The user should not be able to proceed with the creation of the new user.

-**Actual Result**: An HTTP 500 error is returned, indicating a server-side issue likely caused by attempting to process a non-image file as an avatar.
+**Actual result**: An HTTP 500 error is returned, indicating a server-side issue likely caused by attempting to process a non-image file as an avatar.

 **Priority**: Medium

-**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.
+**Browser compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.

 https://github.com/user-attachments/assets/623fac65-efe5-4ad9-8e80-0c92aafa1bd7